How IoT Technology Makes for Smarter Waste Management

 IoT-based waste reduction starts with waste management, as the tech can let you monitor the type of waste you usually make.
 Oakland-based startup Mintscraps developed a system of sensors that can analyze and categorize the kinds of food that are usually left untouched.
 The collected data can be entered into the cloud, which is used to find solutions on what to do with waste.

-This concept is crucial not just for food, but also in handling special materials, like electronic waste, which was previously discussed here on Living Green Technology.
-In San Francisco, tech startup Recology has come up with an advanced sorting and recycling system that can handle a variety of materials.
+Smart waste management with IoT is crucial not just for food, but also in handling special materials, like electronic waste (“e-waste”).
+For example, in Seattle, tech startup Recology has come up with an advanced sorting and recycling system that can handle a variety of materials.
 These IoT-based efforts are important contributions toward a systemic, long-term solution for waste reduction.

-In addition, there are developments in terms of actual waste monitoring.
+Today there are new developments in terms of actual waste monitoring.
 GovTech revealed that smart sidewalk bins will soon be installed in cities such as Boston, New York, and Pasadena, California.
 The bins are fitted with sensors that send fill level data to waste collection centers.
-Similarly, eco-tech startup Compology is working on a system that not only monitors dumpster capacity, but also keeps historical usage information for eventual Big Data analysis.
+Similarly, eco-tech startup Compology is working on a system that not only monitors dumpster capacity but also keeps historical usage information for eventual Big Data analysis.